by the sector

 Enterprise APIs — But Don't Trust Them

 When AI APIs are used, only enterprise endpoints with explicit data non-retention and non-training agreements are acceptable.
-But because vendor agreements are imperfect, Principle 3 is the actual safeguard.
+Because vendor agreements are imperfect, de-identification is the actual safeguard.

 Minimum Data Footprint

-Only the data required for the tool to function is ever stored.
 PF TECH is not aggregating data to train models.
 Example: the gift processing connector stores only reference IDs — PayPal transID, DonorPerfect giftID, QBO salesReceipt.
 Source data stays in source systems.
-Less duplication, less risk.

 Our Co-Creation Lab accepts a limited number of pilot partners each cycle.